crabdul/notebook/vimm/Vim-Katas/60_grok_vim_registers.md

 2) Another block of text
 ```

+2) Another block of text
+1) This is the first block of text
 `"ayy` - will yank the first line into register "a"
 `"byy` - yank the 2nd line into register "b"
 `"bp` - paste in from register "b" first